-subtracts 64 from the numerical value of the character, i.e., clears the 7'th bit.
+clears the 7th bit of the numerical value of the character.

-Meta
+Me ta

-adds 128 to the numerical value of the character, i.e. sets the 8'th bit.
+sets the 8'th bit of the numerical value of the character.

 Modifiers can also be used during interaction with the mouse.
 This does not change anything directly, but is usually used to modify the feedback during the interaction.
 This is why the onButtonDown virtual of a Canvas eventhandler contains some booleans, indicating if the corresponding modifier was ON when the mouse button was pressed.
 E.g., if shiftmodified is true, it means that the shift modifier was ON when the mouse button was pressed.